 There are several factors that can contribute to the sound level of your gun.
 If you think your gun is too loud please consider the following...

-Some guns can shoot pellets over the speed of sound.
+Some guns can shoot pellets faster than the speed of sound.
 This sonic crack cannot be silenced by any suppressor or baffle.
-To reduce this, you want to shoot a pellet that will keep your velocity down to around 1000 fps or less.
-This will keep you accurate and quiet.
+To reduce this, shoot a pellet at a velocity of around 1000 fps or less.
+This will keep your shots accurate and quiet.

 Depending on where you are shooting can also change how loud an air gun sounds when it goes off.
-Closed off spaces can echo the report of an air gun.
+Closed-off spaces like a basement can echo the report of an air gun.

 Many guns come with baffles and suppressors on them from the manufacturer.
 It is possible that they are damaged or missing on some guns which can change the report.
 Make sure to visually check for damage or missing pieces.

-Some guns are just loud.
-They either have no suppression or the power plant itself such as CO² is just a loud way to go.
-In these cases there may or may not be things you can do to make them more quiet.
+Some guns are loud.
+They either have no suppression or the power plant itself such as CO² has a louder report.
+In these cases, there may or may not be anything you can do to make them quieter.